MerchantPug/apugli-docs/docs/index.md

 ## General Information
 * If you would like to discuss anything on this wiki or discuss the mods, feel free to join the [Pug's Modzone Discord Server](https://discord.gg/UBfEjsANNz).
 * Thank you to UltrusBot for allowing me to use `moborigins:nearby_entities` from Mob Origins.
 I've expanded on this condition to make it more in line with `apoli:block_in_radius` but this condition saved me a lot of time early on.
-* Thank you to Mantarri for sparing me your wrath when I stole your code back in 1.16.5 CursedOrigins.
-Similar to what's stated above, I have since swapped out this code for my own code.
+* Thank you to Mantarri for sparing me your wrath when I illegally stole your code back in 1.16.5 CursedOrigins.
+Similar to what's stated above, I have since swapped out this code for my own code, no license breaking here.
 * You are able to use the `ope` namespace for any Apugli powers.
 This is also true for `toomanyorigins` if you have it installed.

 ## TooManyOrigins Tags